Former Georgia basketball star Terry Fair dies at 59

 Fair was a four-year starter for the Bulldogs, capping his college career by leading Georgia to an improbable Final Four appearance in the program’s inaugural NCAA Tournament appearance in 1983.
 It remains the school’s greatest season.

 Fair, a 6-foot-7 forward, was picked by the Indiana Pacers in the fourth round of the 1983 NBA draft.
-He went on to play professionally in Israel for a decade.
+He went on to play professionally in Israel for a decade and was inducted into the Georgia Sports Hall of Fame in 2013.

 ”Terry was a player who never thought about `me.’
 He was always thinking about the team,” said Hugh Durham, who was Fair’s coach at Georgia. ”He played so hard defensively and would do whatever you asked him to do for the team.
 Those are the things that I remember most about him as a player.”